+Proof marks i.

-- 9.4.10 Explore the capabilities in restoring an inoperable evidence firearm to operating condition and also know the limitations and reservations which must be considered. - 9.4.11 Review and record the references in the lab library which can be used to identify the manufacturer and/or source of a firearm using the following criteria: - i.
-Proof marks - ii.
-Inspector marks - iii.
-Factory numbers and markings - iv.
-Serial number - v.
-Part numbers - vi.
-Company logos - 9.4.12 Become familiar with the capabilities and limitations of the lab in regard to these areas: - i.
-Marking evidence firearms - ii.
-Determining whether an evidence firearm has been fired since it was last cleaned - iii.
-Determining the manufacturer of a firearm from an examination of a part from a firearm - iv.
-Determining the manufacturer of a firearm from a photograph and comparing an evidence firearm to a photograph - 9.4.13 Become knowledgeable about how to submit evidence firearms to the laboratory when they have been recovered from water or when they are in a rusted condition.
+Factory numbers and markings

+- Serial number iv. - Part numbers v. - vi.
+Company logos - 9.4.12 Become familiar with the capabilities and limitations of the lab in regard to these areas: - Marking evidence firearms i. - Determining whether an evidence firearm has been fired since ii. it was last cleaned - Determining the manufacturer of a firearm from an iii. examination of a part from a firearm - Determining the manufacturer of a firearm from a photograph iv. and comparing an evidence firearm to a photograph - Become knowledgeable about how to submit evidence firearms to the 9.4.13 laboratory when they have been recovered from water or when they are in a rusted condition.
 Also become familiar with the capabilities, limitations, and reservations which must be considered when restoring such firearms to operating condition to obtain test specimens from them. - 9.4.14 Become knowledgeable about how to conduct an examination to determine if a firearm has been altered to fire full automatic.
-Using a firearm which has been altered to fire full automatic, conduct this type of examination and verbally report your findings.
+Using a firearm which has been altered to fire full automatic, conduct this type of n an Gerty of Idano examination and verbally report your findings.